danielchild1/LL1-Parser/README.md

 # LL1-Parser

 **REPO:** https://github.com/danielchild1/LL1-Parser.git
-**BRANCH:** Intermediate-Representations
+**BRANCH:** Master ~~Intermediate-Representations

-Video coming once I get home from vacation
+I merged branches and the final assignment is in the Output-to-Assembly  branch

 **You must run the code with python 3.9 or better**